 - We Hardly Knew Ye: Dies in the second episode.

 Shane Pierce: The Townie

-- Absentee Actor: Is absent for a few episodes after getting arrested, though he soon comes back.
+- Absentee Actor: Is absent for a few episodes after getting arrested, though he's back by Episode 8.

 - Asshole Victim: Surprisingly averted.
 He manages to redeem himself in his last moments.